Introduction to psychedelics in therapy

 Psychedelics in the counterculture movement

 Psychedelic substances had a huge impact on the 60s and 70s counterculture movement.
 People initially used them for fun, but they soon became trendy in therapy due to their power to alter consciousness.
 Clinical trials showed promise in treating addiction, depression, and anxiety with psychedelics like LSD and psilocybin.
-But, overuse caused regulation that stopped research for a long time.
+However, overuse caused regulation that stopped research for a long time.
 Now, there is an increasing amount of evidence backing their use as alternative therapies.

 Pro Tip: Psychedelics should only be taken with medical supervision, for safety.